SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 TS=
 (
     (
-      ("recycl*" OR "re cycl*" OR "reuse$" OR "re use$" OR "reusing" OR "re using" OR "re furbish*" OR "remanufactur*" OR "re manufactur*" OR "repurpos*" OR "re purpos" OR "codigest*" OR "co digest*"
+      ("recycl*" OR "re-cycl*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "refurbish" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "repurpos*" OR "re-purpos" OR "codigest*" OR "co-digest*"
-      OR "resource efficiency" OR "resource use efficiency" OR "material efficiency" OR "material use efficiency" OR "lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "material footprint" OR "resource footprint"
+      OR "resource efficiency" OR "resource use efficiency" OR "material efficiency" OR "material use efficiency" OR "lifecycle$" OR "life-cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "material footprint" OR "resource footprint"
       OR "cleaner production"
       )
       NEAR/15
-        ("sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$" OR "waste$" OR "agrowaste" OR "solid waste$" OR "biowaste$" OR "ewaste$" OR "e waste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish"
+        ("sidestream$" OR "side-stream$" OR "byproduct$" OR "by-product$" OR "waste$" OR "agrowaste" OR "solid waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish"
         OR "sewage$" OR "sludge"
         )
     )
   OR
     (
-      ("recycl*" OR "re cycl*"
+      ("recycl*" OR "re-cycl*"
-      OR "re furbish*" OR "remanufactur*" OR "re manufactur*" OR "repurpos*" OR "re purpos" OR "cradle to cradle" OR "cradle-to-cradle"
+      OR "refurbish" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "repurpos*" OR "re-purpos" OR "cradle to cradle" OR "cradle-to-cradle"
       )
       NEAR/5